jlipps/simple-wd-spec/README.md

     ```

     I'm calling `foo` a "response property" with a value of `"bar"`.
 * "Possible errors": errors and codes it's possible for the command to return in case of an error specific to that command.
-Note that regardless of what's in this list, it's always possible for some errors to occur (e.g., `invalid session id` or `unknown error`).
-(A value of "None" here means "no particularly relevant errors", not that it's not possible for an error to occur!)
+Note that regardless of what's in this list, it's always possible for some errors to occur (e.g., `invalid session id` or `unknown error`.
+As another example, most endpoints attempt to handle user prompts in the course of operation, which might result in `unexpected alert open`.
+See [Handling User Prompts](#handling-user-prompts) for more information).
+A value of "None" here means "no particularly relevant errors", not that it's not possible for an error to occur!

 ### List of all endpoints